 - Sexual Harassment.
 Caruso obtained a monetary settlement for an office worker subjected to the improper display of Internet pornography by her supervisor seeking a physical relationship; the settlement allowed the client to keep her job, but the offending supervisor did not keep his.

 - Title VII Gender Discrimination against High-Level Saleswomen.
 In diverse industries (enterprise-level software, corporate travel, health insurance, and corporate real estate), Caruso obtained substantial monetary settlements for established, successful saleswomen cheated by male managers shifting large accounts to less productive male colleagues or denying them deserved “procuring cause” recognition for their success generating large commissions.

 - Gender & Race Discrimination (Title VII and Section 1981) against Women in Sales.
 Caruso obtained confidential settlements for three African-American saleswomen for a pharmaceutical company.

 - Breach of Contract coupled with Race Discrimination.
 Caruso obtained confidential settlements for three male Asian American pharmaceutical research scientists after they were terminated without cause under their employment contracts.

-We represent public employees claiming termination or other retaliation as the result of their exercise of their right to free speech, in violation of Section 1983 of the federal civil rights laws.
+- First Amendment Claims by Public Employees under Section 1983.
+Carmen D. Caruso Law Firm represents public employees claiming termination or other retaliation as the result of the exercise of their right to free speech, in violation of Section 1983 of the federal civil rights laws.

-Many of our plaintiff-side employment cases are referred to us by other attorneys, some of whom concentrate in employment law but do not try cases.
-We have successful experience in Title VII discrimination and retaliation claims, and discrimination and retaliation claims under the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Pregnancy Discrimination Act, the Family Medical Leave Act, and ERISA (claims of discharge to prevent vesting).
+- Other Plaintiff Employment Law Claims.
+Caruso has successful experience in other discrimination and retaliation claims under Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Pregnancy Discrimination Act, the Family Medical Leave Act, and ERISA (claims of discharge to prevent vesting).